fangsenberry/rubidium/design.md

 # temp_output [directory]
 This contains a temporary directory that our functions can use to create files and things for use later.

+reelevant call notes for na_prep is only used for AC ruby the other one is not implemented.
+TODO: implement the other one.

+right now for the NA prep sections we don't do any discernment between the relevant call notes and the information that we have gatehred.
+In the first and second layer we do however.